naiyerasif/site/content/post/2025/2025-05-31--how-to-mock-a-module-import-in-python.md

 sys.modules.pop('clients', None)
 ```

-_What if you forget to manually clean up the mocked module?_ To make sure the mocked module is properly cleaned up, you can enhance `mock_module` function as a context manager.
+_What if you forget to manually clean up the mocked module?_ To make sure it is automically cleaned up, you can convert `mock_module` into a context manager.

 ```python title="mockutils.py" ins{2,6,8,14..20}
 import sys